dotnet/runtime/docs/design/coreclr/botr/memory-model.md

 ## Cross-thread access to local variables.
 -	There is no type-safe mechanism for accessing locations on one thread’s stack from another thread.
--	Accessing managed references located on the stack of a different thread by the means of unsafe code will result in Undefiled Behavior.
+-	Accessing managed references located on the stack of a different thread by the means of unsafe code will result in Undefined Behavior.

 ## Order of memory operations.
 * **Ordinary memory accesses**